 - be a Manitoba resident, registered with Manitoba Health;

 - require health services or assistance with activities of daily living;

 - require service to stay in their home for as long as possible; and

 - require more assistance than that available from existing supports and community resources.

-For more information, contact Case Coordinator Kathy Winter: 204-324-6458 ext.1 or follow this link to the Manitoba Home Care Program.
+For more information, contact the Case Coordinator: 204-324-6458 ext.1 or follow this link to the Manitoba Home Care Program.